codepath/site-week2-project2-student-store-starter/README.md

 - [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
 - [ ] Your choice!
 (Replace this bullet explaining what you implemented.
 Example: Users can leave ratings for products they have purchased.)

+### Reflection

+- Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+I can clearly see that the labs will serve as the fundamental building blocks for our project.
+Specifically, I believe the the search feature is crucial.
+Since I'm new to JSX, I wouldn't be able to accomplish this without assistance from others.

+- If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+If I had more time, I would have been delighted to have add more strech

+- Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?
+I like my home page alot I did a lot of styling.
+Something that didnt go as planed was when flitering it changes the styling of the card.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.
+Sammy,Luis, Alan, Marwan

 ## *Week 3* Application Features

 ### Core Features